The policies and procedures on this site reflect current guidelines. All information is subject to change prior to the start of the fall semester.

 LSU has intensified our ongoing work to foster an inclusive culture that is welcoming to all students.

 We’ve made great progress in recent years to increase inclusion and diversity at LSU, but we know there’s more work to be done.
 Our Diversity & Inclusion Roadmap provides details.

 Please visit lsu.edu/together to learn about the concrete steps we’re taking to make real and lasting improvements that will strengthen our campus culture.

 Employees who have questions about remote-work policies, leave policies, or safety protocols should review the information at lsu.edu/roadmap or contact their supervisor.
 They can also reach out to LSU Human Resource Management if they have further questions.
 LSU will also continue to communicate with employees via email and the News & Notes weekly newsletter.

-LSU has reverted back to the normal domestic business travel policy.
-The Temp 1 Form, Request for Domestic Travel During COVID-19 Outbreak, is no longer required.
+Visit the Accounts Payable & Travel website for the most up-to-date travel information.
 A request for authorization to travel for professional and business-related events requires completion of a Spend Authorization in Workday.
 The Spend Authorization must be completed and approved prior to making travel reservations.
-For further information regarding domestic travel, please refer to PM-13.
+For further information regarding domestic travel, please refer to PM-13: University Travel .